Institutional Effectiveness

 Communication

-- Select and use appropriate technology to communicate effectively for the intended audience and situation.
+- Use correct grammar, language, and spelling to communicate clearly and appropriately for the audience and situation